-Section 19 of the Flood and Water Management Act 2010 (FWMA) states that, on becoming aware of a flood which meets certain predetermined criteria, the LLFA (lead local flood authority) must undertake a flood investigation in order to determine the relevant flood risk management authorities involved and which flood risk management actions have been (or should be) taken to mitigate future flood risk.
+Section 19 of the Flood and Water Management Act 2010 (FWMA) states that, on becoming aware of a flood which meets certain predetermined criteria, the Lead Local Flood Authority (LLFA) must undertake a flood investigation in order to determine the relevant flood risk management authorities involved and which flood risk management actions have been (or should be) taken to mitigate future flood risk.
 Where an authority carries out a formal investigation, it must publish the results.

-1.2 It was deemed necessary to complete a formal investigation into the flooding incident at Cothelstone Avenue on the 28th June 2012.
-The internal flooding of two properties was reported to the LLFA and the source of the flooding was initially not clear and reported to be from multiple sources.
+It was deemed necessary to complete a formal investigation into the flooding incident at Main Street, Normanton on the 28th June 2012.
+The internal flooding of multiple properties was reported to the LLFA and the source of the flooding was reported to be from numerous sources.

-1.3 CAUSE OF FLOODING
+1.2 CAUSE OF FLOODING

-The flooding that occurred at Cothelstone Ave, Loughborough is a result short duration very intense rainfall event that following a number of days and weeks of significant rain.
-The inability of existing drainage systems to collect and carry rainwater effectively meant excess surface water flowed over ground following natural contours to low points in the area.
+The flooding that occurred at Main Street, Normanton is a reflection of the intense rainfall that fell over a short period of time.
+The inability of existing drainage systems to collect and convey rainwater effectively meant excess surface water flowed over ground following natural contours to low points in the area.

-1.4 MAIN FINDING
+1.3 MAIN FINDING